oilandsugar/ritual-dust/content/about/this-website.md

 ### DONE

+[x] find a way to have dark and light theme with one theme file
+[x] add a play section with game stuff
+[x] improve mobile menu and footer
+[x] find a way to display side nav on mobile
+[x] fix home page on mobile
+[x] add a pious rot banner on the home page
+[x] put earthsea illustration on home page banner
 [x] keep images on product pages full color
 [x] add prefers dark mode thingy in css
 [x] remove redundant single templates